ManolisFrag/Signing_or_not_Classifier/README.md

 Pillow
 ```

 ## Classifiers

-The main classifier used is the one created in Classifiers/Keras L - layer classifier
+The main classifier used is the one created in "Classifiers/Keras L - layer classifier".
-SVM classifier test contains SVM and random forest classifiers that can be alternatively used
+"SVM classifier test" contains SVM and random forest classifiers that can be alternatively used.

-### Datasets
+## Datasets

 The datasets that have been used for the training are located in Classifiers folder